gaissmai/bart/README.md

 The `bart.Table` is implemented with popcount compressed sparse arrays together with path compression.
-This reduces storage consumption by almost two orders of magnitude in comparison to ART with comparable or even better lookup times for longest prefix match.
+This reduces storage consumption by almost two orders of magnitude in comparison to ART and has an even better lookup speed.

 The algorithm is also excellent for determining whether two tables contain overlapping IP addresses.